HL7/US-Core/source/pages/basic-provenance.md

 #### HIE Transformation

 Different from Use Case 3 - HIE Redistribution, Use Case 4 includes transformation of data.
-Information is received (e.g. v2 lab, other CDs) and transformed by a HIE, stored, and then passed in a new format (e.g. CCD).
-Source data is not manipulated beyond transforming into a new format.
+Information is received (e.g. v2 lab, other CDs) and transformed by a HIE, stored, and then passed in a new format (e.g. CCD or FHIR).
-Transformation of data from one format to another does not change the authorship of the information.
-The HIE is only the author/author organization if they produce and include new information.
-For example, if a v2 lab message is received and stored into the HIE, and then subsequently included in a CDA document, the author/author organization is the lab that sent the original message.
-The addition of terminology translations, or additional identifiers, should not influence the authorship of the information.
-Alternatively, the HIE is the author/author organization if they created new information, such as calculation of a quality measure score.
-If specific clinical elements were included to support the quality calculation, they would reference their original author/author organization

 {% include img.html img="Provenance_HIE_Multi_Org_Device.svg" caption="Figure 4: HIE Transformation - Clinical content is transformed" %}

-In figure 4, each different stripe in the folder represents a different Resource.
-For the 3 items where the information is carried from the original system the best scenario is a single Provenance Record for each Resource with:
-- Provenance.agent.type = author
-  - Provenance.agent.who set to the practitioner who authored the content (i.e. not the HIE)
-  - Provenance.agent.onBehalfOf set to the organization that author acted on behalf of before sharing with the HIE
-- Provenance.agent.type = transmitter
-  - Provenance.agent.who set to the HIE organization

-This matches the requirements of HIE Redistribution.

-For the new content, the HIE is the Author so the following is recommended:
-- Provenance.agent.type = author
-   - Provenance.agent.onBehalfOf set to the HIE organization
-- Provenance.agent.type = transmitter
-  - Provenance.agent.who set to the HIE organization
+Transformation of data from one format to another **MAY** change the authorship of the information, where the HIE is the author/author organization.
+The original data source must be maintained by the HIE.
+An `agent.type=assembler`, `agent.type=transmitter`, or other agents from [Provenance Agent Type] value set **MAY** also be included.
+Due to insufficient implementer guidance the Basic Provenance guidance here doesn’t specify how to assign authorship for this use case.
+HL7 plans to gather additional input and include in the HL7 Basic Provenance Informative guide for C-CDA and FHIR.

 <br />